vstinner/vstinner.github.io/content/pyconfig-pep-741.rst

     check_hash_pycs_mode=always
     unknownok:avoid_medusas_gaze=yes

-The need was to add a new option to fix CVE-2020-10735.
+The need was to add a new option to fix CVE-2020-10735 vulnerability.
 It will become ``PyConfig.int_max_str_digits`` in Python 3.12.
-The problem is to add a new ``PyConfig`` member without breaking the ABI.
+The problem is to add a new ``PyConfig`` member without breaking the ABI in stable Python versions (such as Python 3.11).
 At the end, the problem was worked around by adding a separated global variable (``_Py_global_config_int_max_str_digits``).